tardis-sn/tardis-sn.github.io/content/summer_of_code/ideas.md

 **Project Length:** 350 Hours \
 **Difficulty:** Hard \
-**Mentors:** Andrew Fullard, Atharva Arya, James Gillanders \
+**Mentors:** Andrew Fullard, Atharva Arya, James Gillanders, Jaladh Singhal \
 **Description:** TARDIS has a collection of visualisation tools and widgets to interactively explore TARDIS simulations which run inside Jupyter Notebooks.
 A lot of these modules currently depend on dependencies like ipywidgets which do not work well with our Sphinx documentation.
 Some of these tools have already been migrated but we want to migrate the rest of our widgets to panel too.
+For this project, you will be working on migrating the custom abundance widget to Panel.

-Visualisation Module-
+Visualisation Module:
 https://tardis-sn.github.io/tardis/analyzing_tardis/visualization/index.html#tardis-widgets-graphical-user-interfaces

 **First Objective:** The shell info widget is already migrated to panel but it is not fully interactive on the documentation.
 Make it work as it works in the notebooks.
+See <a href="https://tardis-sn.github.io/tardis/analyzing_tardis/visualization/how_to_generating_widgets.html#How-to-Generate-Data-Exploration-Widgets" target="_blank">documentation here</a>.

 **Expected Outcomes:**
-- All visualisation modules moved to Panel.
+- The custom abundance widget moved to Panel.
 - Visualisation tools and widgets can be embedded on the website allowing users to interact with them.
 - Comprehensive documentation and tests for all code written.